Are you looking for the best irons for beginners or the best irons for high handicappers?

 Here’s the thing, at this point, you know you can play golf.
 Maybe it’s not always perfect, but as they say, “There aren’t any pictures on the scorecard.”

-You know you can play golf.
-You’re getting better, little by little, round by round.
-If it wasn’t’ for that long winter layoff, or the aerated greens, or the cement sand traps, or, well, the dozen other calamities that befall you every round, you would be halfway to Augusta by now.
-Yeah right!
+Maybe you’re getting better, little by little, round by round.
+If it wasn’t for that long winter layoff, or the aerated greens, or the cement sand traps, or, well, the dozen other events that happen during a round, you would be winning tournaments on TV (well, almost).

-Consider that golf club manufacturers compete fiercely for your business.
-They make different clubs for every age group, men, women, and every skill level from beginner to professional.
+Take advantage of all the new updates that golf club manufacturers make.
+Keep it simple and buy the right clubs for your game.
+In 2020, they make different clubs for every age group, men, women, and every skill level from beginner to professional.

-The best irons for a beginner golfer look and play much different from the irons that a professional player uses.
+Yet, so many golfers play clubs for pros instead of amateurs, thus, making the game 100X harder.
+As you can imagine, the best irons for a beginner golfer look and play much differently from the irons that a professional player uses.

 Before moving ahead, forget any skill level designations and give some thought to what properties in a club would improve your game the most.
 Beginners usually struggle with getting the ball in the air, while high handicappers may need more distance and precision from their iron play.

 Think about the usual outcome of your iron shots.
-If the ball rarely gets high in the air, runs along the ground, or takes off on a line drive, with the shorter irons, look for clubs designed to help beginners.
+If the ball rarely gets high in the air, runs along the ground, or takes off in a line drive fashion with the shorter irons, look for clubs designed to help beginners.